malsf21/dmcs/ccc2016/README.md

 This was the 2016 competition.
 I wrote the junior portion, but since I finished early I tried to tackle problem 5 of the senior (which I think I did successfully.)

+Junior 5 & Senior 2 were the same problem.

 I'll update y'all on the score I got soon.

 ## Thoughts and Tips